Barbara Hirsch is OPUS 1's owner and Chief Engineer

 My philosophy of recording, combined with a profound love of music, make me strive for a particular sound, a particular balance in every recording I do.
 When one hears music performed live, the energy of the performance, the beauty of the music, the acoustics of the hall, the energies created by the people who have come together to share this common experience with the performer(s), all of this coalesces to create a total emotional and artistic experience.

 Over the years Barbara's environmental commitment has steadily increased.
 She happily lives and works in a solar powered home, walking and biking except when equipment transport is needed.
-She will assist you in the best eco-choices for your cd project, regarding packaging, or streaming and downloading options.
+And listening to recordings is such a beneficial use of energy, both e-juice and our own.